<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 </div>

-<span class="et_pb_image_wrap "><img decoding="async" width="1600" height="1000" src="https://www.necsu.nhs.uk/wp-content/uploads/2026/03/DTOS-St-Lukes_WEB_v1.png" alt="Image of NHS App on tablet screen" title="DTOS St Lukes_WEB_v1" srcset="https://www.necsu.nhs.uk/wp-content/uploads/2026/03/DTOS-St-Lukes_WEB_v1.png 1600w, https://www.necsu.nhs.uk/wp-content/uploads/2026/03/DTOS-St-Lukes_WEB_v1-1280x800.png 1280w, https://www.necsu.nhs.uk/wp-content/uploads/2026/03/DTOS-St-Lukes_WEB_v1-980x613.png 980w, https://www.necsu.nhs.uk/wp-content/uploads/2026/03/DTOS-St-Lukes_WEB_v1-480x300.png 480w" sizes="(min-width: 0px) and (max-width: 480px) 480px, (min-width: 481px) and (max-width: 980px) 980px, (min-width: 981px) and (max-width: 1280px) 1280px, (min-width: 1281px) 1600px, 100vw" class="wp-image-12170" /></span>
+<span class="et_pb_image_wrap "><img loading="lazy" decoding="async" width="1600" height="1000" src="https://www.necsu.nhs.uk/wp-content/uploads/2026/03/DTOS-St-Lukes_WEB_v1.png" alt="Image of NHS App on tablet screen" title="DTOS St Lukes_WEB_v1" srcset="https://www.necsu.nhs.uk/wp-content/uploads/2026/03/DTOS-St-Lukes_WEB_v1.png 1600w, https://www.necsu.nhs.uk/wp-content/uploads/2026/03/DTOS-St-Lukes_WEB_v1-1280x800.png 1280w, https://www.necsu.nhs.uk/wp-content/uploads/2026/03/DTOS-St-Lukes_WEB_v1-980x613.png 980w, https://www.necsu.nhs.uk/wp-content/uploads/2026/03/DTOS-St-Lukes_WEB_v1-480x300.png 480w" sizes="(min-width: 0px) and (max-width: 480px) 480px, (min-width: 481px) and (max-width: 980px) 980px, (min-width: 981px) and (max-width: 1280px) 1280px, (min-width: 1281px) 1600px, 100vw" class="wp-image-12170" /></span>

-</div><div class="et_pb_module et_pb_text et_pb_text_7 et_pb_text_align_left et_pb_bg_layout_dark">
+</div><div class="et_pb_module et_pb_text et_pb_text_20 et_pb_text_align_left et_pb_bg_layout_dark">

 <div class="et_pb_text_inner"><h3>Outcomes</h3>

-<p>The training programme delivered to St Luke’s Hospice was successfully executed within the contracted time frame, with a strong focus on tailored training materials, providing hands-on practice, and ensuring support during and after the go-live phase. </p>
+<p>The training programme delivered to St Luke’s Hospice was successfully executed within the contracted time frame, with a strong focus on tailored training materials, providing hands-on practice, and ensuring support during and after the go-live phase.</p>

-<p>Integrating unit-specific processes into training materials and advising staff on how to best navigate functionality limitations prior to go live, helped ensure that staff were equipped to work within the system’s capabilities. </p>
+<p>Integrating unit-specific processes into training materials and advising staff on how to best navigate functionality limitations prior to go live, helped ensure that staff were equipped to work within the system’s capabilities.</p>

 <p>Regular reporting enabled timely adjustment to the training approach based on staff feedback, ensuring that issues were addressed promptly, and that training remained relevant and effective.</p>

-<p>We also provided supplementary training for staff who were unavailable during the scheduled sessions, to ensure that no team member was left behind in the transition to SystmOne. </p>
+<p><a href="https://www.necsu.nhs.uk/what-we-offer/managed-services/digital-transformation-and-optimisation-services/">We</a> also provided supplementary training for staff who were unavailable during the scheduled sessions, to ensure that no team member was left behind in the transition to SystmOne.</p>

-<p>When the go-live date was postponed, the team adapted quickly by creating shorter refresher modules, helping staff retain familiarity without requiring full retraining. </p>
+<p>When the go-live date was postponed, the team adapted quickly by creating shorter refresher modules, helping staff retain familiarity without requiring full retraining.</p>

 <p>The onsite floorwalking support covered two weeks, with clinical system specialists available for both the Inpatient and Outpatient areas concurrently.
-We were able to support staff with adjustments to working with SystmOne, pivot to support with process evolutions, and collaborate with the local clinical system teams. </p>
+We were able to support staff with adjustments to working with SystmOne, pivot to support with process evolutions, and collaborate with the local clinical system teams.</p>

 <p>This successful partnership demonstrates NECS’s capability to deliver tailored training solutions and seamless support, ensuring that organisations like St Luke’s Hospice can confidently transition to modern EPR systems and continue to provide exceptional care.</p></div>